filipefilardi/manga-downloader-pdf/README.md

 # manga-downloader-pdf

 Manga downloader made in python to create pdf volumes.
+The pdfs has been tested on kindle and it's working.

 The crawler script will download all volumes available in [Manga Fox](http://mangafox.me/directory/) from a choosed manga ([example](http://mangafox.me/manga/hunter_x_hunter/)) and convert each volume in pdf.